olcf/container-builder/Scripts/README.md

 ```

 To initiate the Containerbuilder service several steps are required.
-* Create the Builder master OpenStack image which will be used by the Builder Queue
+* Create the BuilderData master OpenStack image which will be used by the BuilderData Queue
 * Bring up the BuilderQueue OpenStack instance

 First the builder master image must be created.